electroglyph/contexto_solver/README.md

 Per-run metrics (i.e. for multiple games) are just divided by the total games.
 However, not every game uses every strategy, so to keep it accurate I also keep track of which strategies each game actually uses.

+Best word guess metrics are just how often each strategy picked a new best guess.

 ## How to improve?

 If I were to continue looking at this I would probably convert & test more sentence-transformers models.
 Contexto.me is multilingual and has been around for a few years, so that should give me a hint regarding the models to look at.